Military, First Responders & Vocational Info.

 Do you need assistance in identifying a career field that matches your natural interests and abilities?
 If so, the CHS College & Career Center can help.
 The College & Career Center is located in Sousa #119.
 The Facilitator can assist students in the completion of college admissions, financial aid applications, SAT/ACT registration, College Searches, as well as Career Interest Inventories.
+Email the College/Career Center Facilitator if you would like to schedule an appointment.
 Walk-ins are encouraged during Senior home pass periods.
 Or... for a hall pass to be generated, simply ask your Counselor to refer you to the CHS College Career Center.

 If you are interested in attending a post high school program that specializing in training students for a specific vocational trade, TradeSchool.net or the Texas Workforce Solutions may be able to assist you in identifying a Technical school.

 The Hazlewood Act is a State of Texas benefit that provides qualified Veterans, spouses, and dependent children with an education benefit of up to 150 hours of tuition exemption, including most fee charges, at public institutions of higher education in Texas.
 This does not include living expenses, books, or supply fees.